Frequently Asked Questions

 Will there be transfers available when arriving on Tresco?

-When landing at Tresco, there is a complimentary electric shuttle-bus running from the Tresco Heliport to your accommodation.
-For any onwards travel from Tresco to other islands, there is a shuttle service that will take you from the heliport to the Quay, with a boat transfer to your chosen destination (£34pp return).
-Please email firstname.lastname@example.org or call 01720 422849 for transfers to and around Tresco.
+When landing at Tresco, a complimentary electric shuttle will take you from Tresco Heliport to your accommodation.
+For any onwards travel from Tresco to other islands, the shuttle bus will take you from the heliport to the Quay, with a boat transfer to your chosen destination (payable onboard).
+This must be booked in advance by calling Tresco Boat Services on 01720 423373 or emailing them.

 Will there be transfers available when arriving on St Mary's?

-When landing at St Mary’s, there is a shuttle-bus available to take you to your accommodation or the Quay.
-The driver will you in the arrival lounge at St Mary’s airport.
-Although it is not necessary, the shuttle bus can be pre-booked by contacting Heliport Shuttle on 01720 422126 / 07789 296218 or at email@example.com The cost is £4.50 per adult one-way or £8.50 return (the return journey can be booked when they drop you off).
+When landing at St Mary’s, there is a shuttle bus available to take you to your accommodation or the Quay.
+The driver will meet you in the arrival lounge at St Mary’s airport.
+The cost is £4.50 per adult one-way or £8.50 return (the return journey can be booked when they drop you off).